Completed Iwahori-Hecke algebras and parahoric Hecke algebras for Kac-Moody groups over local fields: Hecke algebra associated with a parahoric subgroup

-We no more suppose $G$ to be reductive.
-We want to define Hecke algebras relative to some subgroups of $G$.
-As there is (up to now ?) no topology on $G$ similar to the topology of reductive groups, we cannot define ``open compact'' in $G$.
-However we can still define special parahoric subgroups, which are fixers of type $0$ faces (whose vertices are in $G.0$) in the masure $\I$.
-Let $K=K_F$ be the fixer in $G$ of some type $0$ face $F$ such that $F_0\subset \overline{F}\subset \overline{C_0^+}$, where $F_0=F^l(0,\A_{in})$ and $C_0^+=F(0,C^v_f)$.
-Using the method of Bardy-Panse, Gaussent and Rousseau of \cite{gaussent2014spherical} and \cite{bardy2016iwahori}, we view the $(KgK\cap g''Kg'^{-1} K)/K$ as intersections of ``spheres'' in $\I$.
-We prove that when $F$ is spherical, these intersections are finite.
-We then define the Hecke algebra $^F\HH$ of $G$ relative to $K$ as follows: $^F\HH$ is the free module over $\Z$ with basis $e_g=\mathds{1}_{KgK}$, $g\in G^+$, where $G^+=\{g\in G|g.0\geq 0\}$, with convolution product $e_g*e_g'=\sum_{g''\in K\backslash G^+/K} m(g,g';g'')e_{g''}$, where $m(g,g';g'')=|(KgK\cap g''Kg'^{-1} K)/K|$ for all $g''\in K\backslash G^+/K$.
-To prove that this formula indeed defines an algebra, we need to prove finiteness results.
-We prove these results by using the fact that they are true when $F$ is a type $0$ chamber, which was proved by Bardy-Panse, Gaussent and Rousseau to define the Iwahori-Hecke algebra, and the fact that the number of type $0$ chambers dominating $F$ is finite.
-The reason why one uses $G^+$ instead of $G$ is linked to the fact that two points are not always in a same apartment.
-This was already done in \cite{braverman2011spherical}, \cite{gaussent2014spherical}, \cite{braverman2016iwahori} and \cite{bardy2016iwahori}.
+When $G$ is not reductive, we will replace open compact subgroups (that are not defined) by special parahoric subgroups.
+More precisely, let $K = K_{F}$ be the fixer in $G$ of a type $0$ face $F$ that satisfies $F_{0} \subset \overline{F} \subset \overline{C}^{+}_{0}$.
+Following what is done in \cite{bardy2016iwahori} in the Iwahori case, we will see $(KgK\cap g''Kg'^{-1} K)/K$ as intersection of ``spheres'' in~$\I$ and prove that this intersection is finite when $F$ is spherical (see Lemma~\ref{lemFinitude des parametres de l'algebre}) but infinite when $F \not= F_{0}$ is not spherical (see Proposition~\ref{propNon definition du produit pour les non-spheriques}).
+Hence for $F$ spherical, we will be able to define the Hecke algebra $\FHH$ associated with $K_{F}$ as the free $\Z$\nobreakdash-module with basis $\{e_{g} = \mathds{1}_{KgK}, \ g \in K \backslash G^{+} / K \}$, where $G^{+}:= \{g \in G \mid g\cdot0 \geq 0\}$, equipped with the convolution product given by the analogue of formula \eqref{FormuleProduitConvolutionAlgebreHecke} with $g'' \in G^{+}$.
+To prove this, we use the fact that these results are already known when $F$ is a type $0$ chamber (by \cite{bardy2016iwahori}), and the finiteness of the number of type $0$ chambers dominating $F$ as above.
+Note that the use of $G^{+}$ instead of $G$ in the definition of $\FHH$ is related to the fact that two points of $\I$ do not always lie in a same apartment.
+This change of group already shows up in the spherical and the Iwahori cases (see \cite{bardy2016iwahori, braverman2011spherical, braverman2016iwahori, gaussent2014spherical}).